 Market size estimation helps to distinguish between two categories, the market that has to be addressed and the available market.
 The addressable market provides the opportunity for your product or service and the available market is the one for which you compete realistically.
 If you are able to understand the difference between these two, it can help you to develop a customer specified product offering.

 Contact our research experts to learn more about our offerings and its benefits for your business.

 Market sizing gives you a sense of key market trends.
 It can give you the clue of the necessary demand driving products and services and move in the required direction.
 Moreover, those trends also indicate whether a substitute for your product is on the horizon that could potentially affect your market size.
 But to achieve the desired result, you need to have proper strategies for market size analysis in place.
 In this article, we have tried to provide you with such strategies by the help of which you can really stand ahead of your competitors.

 Define subsegment of the market

-Defining the subsegment of your market is the first thing that you should do while doing market size analysis.
+Defining the subsegment of your market is the first thing that you should do while gauging TAM.
 This helps you to target each segment separately, addressing their needs and demands.
 Initially, you have zero in your pool of customers and that’s why it is important that you ensure to have the handle on these subsegments before you expand your business.